jasmcaus/tau/README.md

 in C++, its limitations are in fact its biggest strength - you get *negligible* overhead & fast compilation speeds for the sacrifice of a few constructs.

-If you are able to and would like to sponsor this project, I'm available on [Patreon](https://patreon.com/jasmcaus), [Ko-Fi](https://ko-fi.com/jasmcaus), and [Paypal](https://paypal.me/jasmcaus).
-Your support is greatly appreciated 😊.

 ## Features
 * *Ultra-light* (~1k lines of code)